-Baltimore County Executive Kevin Kamenetz announced on Wednesday that the County will advance the State of Maryland’s share of school construction funding to expedite central air conditioning for every remaining elementary and middle school classroom by fall 2017.
+Baltimore County Executive Kevin Kamenetz announced on Wednesday that the County will advance the State of Maryland’s share of school construction funding to expedite central air conditioner units for every remaining elementary and middle school classroom by fall 2017.

 The remaining schools had been scheduled to receive central air upgrades over the next three fiscal years.

 In 2011, Baltimore County embarked on a $1.3 billion Schools for our Future program, the most ambitious school construction initiative in the history of the State.
 The County is wrapping up construction on 15 new schools and 11 additions, while adding seats to eliminate current elementary school overcrowding.
 During the program, a backlog of 90 schools without central air is eliminated.

 Under the current program, for every one State dollar received for school construction, Baltimore County has invested two County tax dollars, more than the one-to-one customary match.
 In the proposed FY17 budget, the County included $121.8 million to forward-fund a majority of the State’s share of the school construction program.
 The cost of the remaining air conditioning upgrades is $83 million, with $45 million due from the State and $39 million due from the County, after accounting for past County payments of $15 million.